code-not-found/code-not-found.github.io/_posts/spring-batch/2018-11-11-spring-batch-admin-example.md

 ## What is Spring Batch Admin?

 Spring Batch Admin provides a web-based user interface (UI) that allows you to manage [Spring Batch](https://spring.io/projects/spring-batch){:target="_blank"} jobs.
-The project however, is **end-of-life since December 31, 2017**.
+The project, however, is **end-of-life since December 31, 2017**.

 [Spring Cloud Data Flow](https://cloud.spring.io/spring-cloud-dataflow/){:target="_blank"} is now the [recommended replacement](https://github.com/spring-projects/spring-batch-admin#note-this-project-is-being-moved-to-the-spring-attic-and-is-not-recommended-for-new-projects--spring-cloud-data-flow-is-the-recommended-replacement-for-managing-and-monitoring-spring-batch-jobs-going-forward--you-can-read-more-about-migrating-to-spring-cloud-data-flow-here){:target="_blank"} for managing and monitoring Spring Batch jobs.
 It is one of the [main Spring Projects](https://spring.io/projects){:target="_blank"}.

-Let's demonstrate how you can configure Spring Cloud Data Flow to run a batch job.
+Let's show how you can configure Spring Cloud Data Flow to run a batch job.

 We re-use the [Spring Batch capitalize names](https://github.com/code-not-found/spring-batch/tree/master/spring-batch-capitalize-names){:target="_blank"} project.
 It contains a batch job that converts person names from lower case into upper case.

 We then start a Spring Cloud Data Flow server and configure the batch job.
-Using the web-based UI we launch the job and monitor the status.
+Using the web-based UI we launch the job and check the status.

 ## General Project Setup